wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get  started/03-split toolbar and textarea.md

-# Split toolbar and editable area
+# Split Toolbar and Editable Area

 Toolbar and editable area allows to separated in wangEditor.